 Since this is the simplest of the Indian rice dishes made with very little preparation, it is super quick & ridiculously easy to make even for a party when you have a crowd.

 Rinse 1½ cups basmati rice a few times until the water runs clear.
-Then soak it and set aside for atleast 15 to 20 mins.
+Then soak it and set aside for at least 15 to 20 mins.
 Meanwhile prepare the veggies.
 If you want you can also make a fine paste of ginger, garlic, green chilies and mint leaves.

 How to make veg pulao

 1. Add 2 tablespoons oil or ghee to a cooker or pot.
 Add whole spices –